 Yes, as long as you or someone remains with the vehicle during this process.
 This is for immediate loading and unloading only.
-There is a three minute limit while parking at the curbside.

 Only passengers with a boarding pass or special permission from the specific air carrier will be allowed in the gate areas.
 You may wait on the lower level in the lobby area.

 There is handicap parking in the front row of the short-term parking area.
 It is $6/day maximum.
 You may also contact our skycap services at 479-866-3737 to get assistance from your vehicle to the terminal if the need arises.

 There is no provision for this service at the Airport.

 It is best to contact your air carrier directly through their 800 number for luggage.
 Be sure to have your flight information available as well as a file number or bag tag number when you call.

 You may do this in person at the Administration offices or contact 479-205-1000 ext.
 0 to have someone paged.